RampantDespair/Aseprite-Extension/README.md

 1. Click **File > Scripts > Aseprite-Exporter**

 ### Important
-- You cannot name your attachments "default" as this is reserved by spine itself
+- You cannot name your skins "default" as this is reserved by spine itself

 ### Credits
 Some portions of my code where inspired by the following repositories: